Logmanager documentation

 Kernun UTM is a new type of a UTM secure device that contains multiple features, such as firewall, antivirus, antispam, antispyware, content filtering, intrusion detection (IDS or IPS), routing, QoS or VPN, in a single package.
 It has been designed to protect private data networks and DMZ segments (demilitarized zones, including servers with public services, for example WWW, FTP, mail servers, secure remote VPN connection, etc.).
 It provides antivirus and antispam protection, as well as an ability to block unsuitable protocols (Skype, ICQ, etc.) and unsuitable Web pages.

-Configuration Kernun
+Kernun configuration

 https://<Kernun_IP_address>/

-Login to web administration
+Login to the web administration

-Login to web administration
+Login to the web administration

 Maintenance and updates configuration